samiralam/rules-compendium/docs/phb/3-character-classes/druid.md

 You know Druidic, the secret language of Druids.
 While learning this ancient tongue, you also unlocked the magic of communicating with animals; you always have the [Speak with Animals](/spells/2619059-speak-with-animals) spell prepared.

 You can use Druidic to leave hidden messages.
 You and others who know Druidic automatically spot such a message.
-Others spot the message’s presence with a successful DC 15 Intelligence ([Investigation](/sources/dnd/free-rules/playing-the-game#Skills)) check but can’t decipher it without magic.
+Others spot the message's presence with a successful DC 15 Intelligence ([Investigation](/sources/dnd/free-rules/playing-the-game#Skills)) check but can't decipher it without magic.

 ### Level 1: Primal Order